 [Geneva]: Eustatium Vignon, 1578. ,480,pp. Lacks errata leaf.
 Later mottled calf, gilt leather label.
-Armorial bookplate of the Marquess of Tweeddale on front pastedown.
 Titlepage lightly soiled, contemporary inscriptions, small portion of top corner torn away on first two leaves.
-Top edge trimmed closely, affecting running title and page numbers in some leaves.
+Top edge trimmed closely, affecting running title and page numbers on some leaves.
 Internally fresh and clean.
-Very good.
+Very good, with the armorial bookplate of the Marquess of Tweeddale on front pastedown.
 Item #WRCAM36068

 First Latin edition of Benzoni's important early account of the New World, translated from the first edition printed in Italian in 1565.
 Benzoni's history is the first significant work on the Americas based on firsthand observations by a non-Spaniard, and was one of the most widely disseminated texts of its day.
 This edition also includes the Latin translation of Nicolas Le Chailleux's DISCOURS DE L'HISTOIRE DE LA FLORIDE, an account of the French expedition to Florida in the mid-16th century, first published in Dieppe in 1565.